Triangle-Incorporated/PunchGame/README.md

 **Installation**

 This game depends on Explorerhat for the Raspberry Pi.
 It also depends on the PySFML.
-You can download pysfml by running

-`pip install pySFML`

-This project also uses Cython to make pySFML.
+These libraries, however, are included in the repo.